-How do we know infant gestures are really meaningful?
-I did not construct a situation in which infants could name the wrong emotion, thus I did not test children's discriminatory abilities and confirm that they can always name the correct emotion when faced with a choice.
-A further challenge of this type of observation is that even if an emotion gesture was observed that did not seem to fit the social circumstance of the child, it would be very hard to say that the child was incorrectly using the gesture because the child might be responding to internal (invisible) stimuli - such as a memory or their own current internal state.
+How Do We Know Infant Gestures are Really Meaningful?
+I did not construct a situation in which infants could name the wrong emotion; thus, I did not test children's discriminatory abilities and confirm that they can always name the correct emotion when faced with a choice.
+A further challenge of this type of observation is that even if an emotion gesture was observed that did not seem to fit the social circumstance of the child, it would be very hard to say that the child was incorrectly using the gesture because the child might be responding to internal (i.e., invisible) stimuli-such as a memory or their own current internal state.
 With no way to verify what the child is responding to, we have to take their word for it, so to speak.
 Thus, there is no way to verify in this type of observation that 100% of children's emotion gestures were appropriate to their social-emotional context.
-However, the qualitative transcripts (such as the examples in Table 3) provide valuable information on children's abilities to represent emotions in a meaningful, context-appropriate way.
-By describing instances in which children's symbolic gestures do match the social-emotional context - including the child's own internal state or the emotional state of a peer - I have illustrated the ability of symbolic gestures to make visible children's social-emotional understanding.
-Confirming the meaningfulness of children's symbolic gesture use, in 26 of 37 (70%) episodes children's use of feeling or emotion gestures could be determined as self- or other-referent as determined by the social context.
+However, the qualitative transcripts (see the examples in Table 3) provide valuable information on children's abilities to represent emotions in a meaningful, context-appropriate way.
+By describing instances in which children's symbolic gestures do match the social-emotional context-including the child's own internal state or the emotional state of a peer-I have illustrated the ability of symbolic gestures to make visible children's social-emotional understanding.
+Confirming the meaningfulness of children's symbolic gesture use, in 26 of 37 (70%) episodes, children's use of feeling or emotion gestures could be determined by the social context to be self- or other-referent.

-Finally, if infant gestures were indeed random, or lacked meaning to the infants, then one would expect that children would more frequently perform one of these meaningless gestures in imitation of another's gesture, rather than performing symbolic gestures coded as "initiations" or "replies."
+Finally, if infant gestures were indeed random, or lacked meaning to the infants, then one would expect that children would more frequently perform one of these meaningless gestures in imitation of another's gesture rather than performing symbolic gestures coded as "initiations" or "replies."
 The test of infants' imitation of adult gestures showed that infants were far less likely to imitate symbolic gestures than to initiate them, including emotion, feeling, and time gestures.

-Thus, I conclude that in most instances, children's use of emotion, feeling, and time gestures are meaningful to the infant and appropriate to the social and emotional context.
+Thus, I conclude that in most instances, children's use of emotion, feeling, and time gestures is meaningful to the infant and appropriate to the social and emotional context.

-Limitations of observation of spontaneous behavior in the child care classroom setting.
+Limitations of Observation of Spontaneous Behavior in the Childcare Classroom Setting.
 There are two limitations of the observational design I used in the classroom setting.
-First, because of the nature of the childcare setting and the procedures for filming - almost all episodes of children's use of symbolic gestures were in the context of interaction with a caregiver.
+First, because of the nature of the childcare setting and the procedures for filming, almost all episodes of children's use of symbolic gestures were in the context of interaction with a caregiver.
 Thus, I did not observe how infants may use gestures with other children or by themselves.
-Second, although the children were all in the same program with caregivers who were trained the same way, there was no way to control differences in how many times a child was exposed to a given sign, nor how much they were exposed to the use of gestures at home.
-This limits confidence about which gestures would come first - particularly within the emotion and feeling categories.
+Second, although the children were all in the same program with caregivers who were trained the same way, there was no way to control differences in how many times a child was exposed to a given sign or how much they were exposed to the use of gestures at home.
+This limits confidence about which gestures would come first, particularly within the emotion and feeling categories.
 However, the current study provides a first look at a context in which children demonstrate their social-emotional understanding through symbolic gestures.
 This information can serve as a guide in developing meaningful experimental procedures to elicit more of these behaviors to further our study of the integration between cognition and emotion in preverbal children.